Melanie Pearson: Reintroduction

 On 9 December 2020, the serial's social media team confirmed that Cowden had reprised the role, after she was briefly seen in a promotional trailer for the show.
 Cowden's return scenes began airing from 8 January 2021.
 Cowden told Sarah Ellis of Inside Soap that her return came as a surprise, but it was a welcome one, as her other work had shut down due to the COVID-19 pandemic.
 She continued, "It was just brilliant to be working, but also so much fun to be here again.
 It was so nice to work with old mates, some of the crew from years are still here.
 It was just really joyous, and I was so delightfully welcomed by the new and the old cast."
 Of how Melanie had changed over the years, Cowden said she was "worse than she used to be!"
 She is more free-spirited than before and continues to not worry about what other people think of her.
-Cowden confirmed that Melanie's signature laugh would also be back, though it took her some time to remember how to do it.
-She likened it to starting a car engine that had not been used in a number of years.
+Cowden confirmed that Melanie's signature laugh would also be back.

 Cowden explained that Melanie is now living in the suburb of Ansons Corner, having made a permanent return to Australia.
 She comes back to Erinsborough after Des Clarke contacts her on social media and invites her to lunch with him and Jane Harris.
 Cowden enjoyed her first scenes with Keane and Jones, as she had maintained a friendship with both of them since her time in Neighbours.
 Melanie voices disapproval about Jane's new relationship with Clive Gibbons (Geoff Paine) and Cowden said Melanie thinks it is "an absolute disaster!"
 She worries for Jane when she learns Clive is spending time with his former partner, and Cowden reckoned that Melanie might have been in a similar situation where someone she was dating was still seeing their ex.
 Melanie talks non-stop and appears to have worn Des and Jane down by the end of their lunch.
 Cowden also said Melanie would eventually would meet with Paul Robinson, but in her initial episodes, Paul hides from her when he hears her laugh.

 When asked what storylines were coming up for Melanie, Cowden said that she would start working for Toadfish Rebecchi (Ryan Moloney) as his personal assistant.
 She thought Melanie and Toadie had a nice relationship and their story involves various misunderstandings, which provides good comedy.
 She added: "Melanie gets her nose into places in the legal office that she probably shouldn't.
 She's very professional, but she likes to help people, she sometimes goes a bit above and beyond."
 In May 2021, Cowden confirmed that she would continue "popping in and out of the show", but hoped for a more permanent role.
 On 22 September 2021, Cowden was added to the opening titles as a semi-regular character.